Introduction

 The Portascanner® Airtight offers several unique features that make it a valuable tool in achieving airtightness:

-• Overall Air Permeability Calculation: By analyzing the collected data, the Portascanner® Airtight can calculate the overall air permeability value of a room or building, providing a comprehensive assessment of airtightness.
+- Overall Air Permeability Calculation: By analysing the collected data, the Portascanner® Airtight can calculate the overall air permeability value of a room or building, providing a comprehensive assessment of airtightness.

 Benefits and Applications